-Wizard-ify Your Rails Controllers with Wicked
+Wizard-ify Your Rails Controllers with Wicked28 Feb 2012

 If insanity is doing the same thing and expecting different results, I was going crazy writing step-by-step wizards.
 I was never happy with the end result, they did what I wanted, but were messy and had too many moving parts.
 I wanted a simple & re-usable way to create restful-ish controllers.
 Thats when I decided to rip out all that scary controller logic and bake it into in a Gem I call Wicked.